Exporting High-Quality Video With Small File Sizes In Premiere

 However, if the file sizes are too large in your final export, you can always adjust the bitrate settings for the best results.
 I use the YouTube preset daily for my projects.
 The video file is always high quality and usually plays across any platform.

-When doing video exports, it’s best to try a few different bitrates to see what works best for you.
+When exporting videos, it’s best to try a few different bitrates to see what works best for you.
 However, this tutorial should give you a good idea of keeping your bitrates low without sacrificing video quality.